lambergr/GooglePlacesLocator/README.md

 Ive uploaded it simply as an addition to a personal portfolio.

-The xml manifest will need reconfiguring for Google Licenses, Google requires every unique computer to have a unique license for its maps API.
-You can find detailed instructions about this process online.

-This will also require an ideal SDK version of 21.. hasnt been tested on the latest versions.

 I suggest use of genymotion and virtualbox as the source of emulation.
 The emulators will needto be configured so they will connect to the internet.
-That is another long process better explaind on various websites across the web.
+This is a long process better explaind on various websites across the web.
+Also Genymotion is no longer free for indie development.

+You will need to install google play services

+The xml manifest will need reconfiguring for Google API keys, Google requires every unique computer to have a unique license for its maps API.
+You can find detailed instructions about this process online.

 ----